 By providing learner-centered, research-based instruction in the visual and performing arts, we support growth and personal achievement for students in grades K-8, especially those living in high-poverty areas who are most at risk of academic failure.

 All Inner-City Arts programs, taught by professional teaching artists, are designed to strengthen language development, develop critical thinking skills, promote literacy and improve learning outcomes overall.
 Most importantly, children and youth who participate in Inner-City Arts programs see themselves as capable of setting and reaching goals.

 Working individually, in pairs or small groups, students develop community-building skills including cooperation and patience, and gain verbal skills and confidence, as well as the capacity to trust their own creative instincts.

-Upcoming Dates for Learning and Achieving Through the Arts
+Important Dates for Learning and Achieving Through the Arts

 Have Questions about Learning and Achieving Through the Arts Program?

 For more information about our art programs for students in kindergarten through 8th grade, please contact:

 “Imagine what we could do if we were here all day!”